Advice for Newbie Writers, How to get People to Read Your Articles!

-So, in words or pictures, give your HUB a great Ending!
+So, in words or pictures, give your article a great Ending!

-Before you Publish your Hub, EDIT it well!
+Before you Publish your Article, EDIT it well!

-One of your biggest enemies, as a writer, when you finish a Hub, will be your desire to release it to the world to read.
+One of your biggest enemies, as a writer, when you finish an article, will be your desire to release it to the world to read.

 It is one of my major weakness' that I too must deal with, all of the time.

 When you finish a Hub, save it and walk away from it, for a while.